266 related texts · Page 4 of 6

 You return, weary but victorious, only to find… things aren't exactly as you left them.
 That's what happened to the two and a half tribes who ventured east of the Jordan River in t...

-That’s exactly what happened to Elisha, the devoted disciple of the fiery prophet Elijah.
+Legends of the Jews turns to Elisha Receives a Double Portion of Elijah's Spirit.
 Elijah had promised Elisha a "double portion" of his spirit.
-And according to Legends of t...
+And according to Legends of the Jews,...

 Remember Pekah?
 He was the king who, well, didn’t exactly get to savor his victories.
 Because right after he came to power, the king of Assyria swooped in and, as Ginzberg tells us...